andres7293/pi-media-server/README.md

 # pi-media-server

-Minimalistic media server intended to use with raspberry pi and [mpv](https://mpv.io/) The server will generate a playlist file with the content the directory specified in the configuration file.
+Minimalistic media server intended to use with raspberry pi and [mpv](https://mpv.io/) The server will generate a playlist file with the content of the directory specified in the configuration file.

 ## Install and configuration